 As a collaborative data and research service, HEAT supports collaboration between all our members – both in principle and in practice.
-We are proud to work with a wide array of partnership organisations and have been a key player in facilitating collaboration across the sector.
+Our shared system provides a way for us to work together, reducing duplication in delivery through tools like the Institution Coverage Data and the cross-member data sharing functionality.

-We can see the benefits of this in the new Access and Participation Plans (APPs), with providers making stronger commitments to more strategic collaboration.
-There are cases where some Higher Education Providers’ access work is largely being coordinated through their Uni Connect Partnerships.
+We can see the benefits of this in the new Access and Participation Plans (APPs), with providers committing to strategic collaboration.
+There are cases where some Higher Education Providers’ (HEP) access work is largely being coordinated through their Uni Connect Partnerships.
 Using HEAT’s data sharing functionality, Uni Connect Partnership staff can manage data collection and reporting on their partner HEPs’ behalf.
 This is a clear efficiency saving and is something we are keen to support.

 Yet to ensure sustainability in our approach to this, we need to be clear on how HEAT can be used in these cases.
 For example, we have been asked whether both HEP and Uni Connect Partnerships need a separate HEAT membership.